Close

 You’re welcome to casually take Anthropology + Design courses as electives toward your Master’s degree, or you can declare the Anthropology + Design minor, a 9-credit program.

 In this “Scratching the Surface” design newsletter interview, Shannon Mattern describes the Anthropology + Design minor and its potential appeal and utility to anthropologists, designers, and students in various other fields.
-You’ll find courses within the subject area and local resources below, and you’re welcome to reach out to Faculty advisor, Barbara Adams for more information.
+You’ll find courses within the subject area and local resources below, and you’re welcome to reach out to Faculty advisor, Dana Burton for more information.

 COURSES WITHIN THE MINOR